alfius/uy-rut/README.md

 ## Contributing

 If you want to contribute to this project, just fork it, make your changes, run the tests and create a pull request.
 Also, feel free to report issues on the [issues section](issues).

+## Credits

+Thanks to @cschmeichel for facilitating the algorithms!